All Episodes

 So it's understandable.

-Which they had a precedent for the one of the most secret projects in U.S.
+They had a precedent for the one and most secret projects in U.S. history being totally covered up and run from the President's office.

-history being totally covered up and run from the President's office, so continuing an alleged crashed disk and retrieval operation in the same manner would not be surprising.
+So continuing an alleged crashed disc and retrieval operation in the same manner would not be surprising.

 No, especially in the same place.

-This was New Mexico.
+This is New Mexico.

 And I'll guarantee you they didn't pass out notices to all the people in the neighborhood about the first atom bomb test.

-You said, having been to 15 different, uh, document archives over the years, You raised this question, was any special compartmented information above top secret reviewed for the GAO report?
+Was any special compartmented information above top secret reviewed for the GAO report?

-They referred to the one memo Uh, that does mention, clearly, the crass stuff from Roswell, and the balloon, possible balloon explanation, but they say nothing!
+They referred to the one memo that does mention clearly the craft stuff from Moswell and the balloon, possible balloon explanation, but they say nothing about a two-day later document which has J. Edgar Hoover himself,

-About a two-day later document, which has J. Edgar Hoover himself, and the document came from the FBI, I don't think there's any question of its authenticity, J. Edgar Hoover's saying we need access to recovered disks!
+and the document came from the FBI, I don't think there's any question of its authenticity, J. Edgar Hoover is saying we need access to recovered discs because in the, and I can't tell whether it's SW or L-Wright case, the Army wouldn't allow us access.

 Well, this is two days after the other memo about Roswell.